fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 NuGet client can handle multiple feeds.
 Unless configured otherwise, client picks up package sources from *%APPDATA%\NuGet\NuGet.Config* file.

+#### Other Tools

+Outside the above-mentioned, there are various other tools developed by external projects that enhance NuGet functionalities.
+For an overview of those tools and projects and their relationship with NuGet, see the official [NuGet Ecosystem](https://docs.nuget.org/contribute/ecosystem) documentation.

 # Setting Up NuGet

 #### Install NuGet Client